I love to share about our nature adventures that include backpacking trips, day hikes, camping, and glamping with an RV.

-Arriving at Dolly Sods Parking Lot and Trailhead Area
+Arriving at the Dolly Sods Parking Lot and Trailhead Area

 As you approach the summit of Forest Rd 75, you’ll see the entrance to the park.
-Around the corner, you’ll find a parking lot and be tempted to park there to start your hike.
+Around the corner is a parking lot where you'll be tempted to park.
 It says “Bear Rocks” and has a trail beside it.
-It looks legit, but keep going or you'll be as wrong as we were if you start your hike here.
 It's a preserve with the same name as the trail.
-We hiked 3/4 mile before hitting a dead end and signpost that read “Forest Land Boundary.”
-After backtracking to the parking lot, we noticed vehicles parked about 400 meters south where the actual Bear Rocks Trail does begin.
-We started hiking at 5:37 pm, and what was to be a 5.5-mile day, became seven miles thanks to our detour in the Preserve.
+It looks legit, but keep going, or you'll be as wrong as we were if you start your hike there.
+We hiked 3/4 mile before hitting a dead end and a signpost “Forest Land Boundary.”
+After backtracking to the parking lot, we noticed vehicles parked about 400 meters south of where the actual Bear Rocks Trail does begin.
+We started hiking at 5:37 pm, and what was to be a 5.5-mile day became seven miles thanks to our detour in the Preserve.

 It was a beautiful June evening for our first Dolly Sods backpacking experience.
+We traveled for about five miles and came upon beautiful floral-lined trails and fantastic rock formations.
 Bear Rocks is an open, rocky, downhill start heading west for the first mile before crossing the river for an uphill climb and then intersects with trail #526 (Dobbin’s Grade).
-We traveled for about five miles and came upon beautiful floral-lined trails and cool rock formations.

 We tried to "sleep in" once the rain slowed, but it was futile.
 We packed our wet gear and opted for the six-mile route back to our car rather than the planned ten-mile trek to the next campsite.